' Eliminating Second Mortgage with Ch. 13 - Law Offices of Robert M. Geller

 The Tampa area was hit especially hard by the housing crisis.
 In early 2013, home prices are down by about 45 percent from their peak in 2006.
 Unfortunately, this means that many Tampa homeowners remain underwater on their mortgages, owing more than their home is currently worth.

-Chapter 13 overview
+Chapter 13 Overview

 Not all consumers are familiar with the nuances of a Chapter 13 bankruptcy.
 Unlike its cousin Chapter 7, Chapter 13 never involves liquidation of nonexempt assets.
-Instead, Chapter 13 filers establish a court-approved repayment plan to fully or partially repay creditors over a three to five year term.
+Instead, Chapter 13 filers establish a court-approved repayment plan to fully or partially repay creditors over a three to five-year term.

 How are second mortgages and home equity lines of credit discharged in Chapter 13?

 The tricky part of securing the discharge of a second or third mortgage or a HELOC is often proving that the market value of your home is less than what you owe on your first mortgage.
-Evidence offered to the court that can fix the value of your home may include appraisals, affidavits and real estate tax statements.
+Evidence offered to the court that can fix the value of your home may include appraisals, affidavits, and real estate tax statements.

 Your bankruptcy attorney also may advise specifying the market value of your home as a provision in the Chapter 13 plan filed with the court.
-Such a provision should stipulate that the figure is binding on all creditors involved, and should then name the creditors, including the holder of your second mortgage.
+Such a provision should stipulate that the figure is binding on all creditors involved.
+It should also then name the creditors, including the holder of your second mortgage.
 If the holder of your second mortgage fails to object to the number put forth in your Chapter 13 plan, they may not be able to later re-open the question of your home’s market value, potentially saving you time and money.

-Ask a Tampa bankruptcy attorney if Chapter 13 is right for you
+Eliminating Second Mortgage: Ask a Tampa bankruptcy attorney if Chapter 13 is right for you

 Video Testimonials